chrisdonahue/music-cocreation-tutorial/README.md

 <a href="https://colab.research.google.com/drive/124pk1yehPx1y-K3hBG6-SoUSVqQ-RWnM?usp=sharing" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-This part of the tutorial involves training the Piano Genie generative model from scratch in PyTorch, which comes in the form of a self-contained [Google Colab notebook](https://colab.research.google.com/drive/124pk1yehPx1y-K3hBG6-SoUSVqQ-RWnM?usp=sharing).
+This part of the tutorial involves training a music generative model (Piano Genie) from scratch in PyTorch, which comes in the form of a self-contained [Google Colab notebook](https://colab.research.google.com/drive/124pk1yehPx1y-K3hBG6-SoUSVqQ-RWnM?usp=sharing).
 The instructions for this part are embedded in the Colab, and the model takes about an hour to train on Colab's free GPUs.

 The outputs of this part are: (1) a [model checkpoint](part-2-js-interaction/pretrained), and (2) [serialized inputs and outputs for a test case](part-2-js-interaction/test/fixtures.json), which we will use to check correctness of our JavaScript port in the next part.